 Valuation multiple for crude tankers

 Crude tanker companies are cyclical and volatile in nature.
-These companies are capital intensive, with high levels of depreciation and amortization.
+These companies are capital-intensive, with high levels of depreciation and amortization.
 Also, these companies have varying degrees of financial leverage.
-Such companies are better-valued and compare better using EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiples.

-Forward EV-to-EBITDA tells us how a company is valued for each dollar of EBITDA that it’s expected to earn.
+The forward EV-to-EBITDA multiple tells us how a company is valued for each dollar of EBITDA that it’s expected to earn.
 A lower ratio might indicate that a company is undervalued, but not always.

 Companies with higher risk can also have low valuation multiples.
 These risks can be any type of financial risk, including having higher leverage or operational risk.